Thokas99/Bioinformatics_Resources_Project/README.md

 ## Method

-The method consist in:

-1. **Load the RData file:**
-   - Load the RData file to initiate the analysis.

-2. **Extract protein-coding genes exclusively:**
-   - Isolate protein-coding genes from the dataset.

-3. **Conduct a differential expression analysis using the edgeR package:**
-   - Identify up-regulated genes with a p-value cutoff of 0.01, a log fold change ratio >1.5 for up-regulation, < (-1.5) for down-regulation, and a log CPM >1.

-4. **Perform gene set enrichment analysis using clusterProfiler:**
-   - Utilize clusterProfiler for gene set enrichment analysis.

-5. **Visualize an enriched pathway from the upregulated gene list using pathview:**
-   - Use pathview to visualize an enriched pathway from the list of upregulated genes.

-6. **Identify transcription factors (TFs) with enriched scores in the promoters of up-regulated genes:**
-   - Identify TFs with enriched scores in the promoters of up-regulated genes.

-7. **Select one top-enriched TF.
-Calculate empirical distributions of scores for all Position Weight Matrices (PWMs) found in MotifDB for the selected TF.
-Establish the distribution (log2) threshold cutoff at 99.75%:**
-   - Choose a top-enriched TF and calculate empirical distributions for PWMs in MotifDB.
-Set the distribution threshold at 99.75%.

-8. **Identify up-regulated genes with promoter regions having binding scores above the computed thresholds for any selected PWMs:**
-   - Identify up-regulated genes with promoter regions having binding scores above the computed thresholds for selected PWMs.

-9. **Discover Protein-Protein Interaction (PPI) networks among differentially expressed genes using the STRING database.
-Export the network in TSV format:**
-   - Use the STRING database to find PPI networks among differentially expressed genes.
-Export the network in TSV format.

-10. **Import the network using the igraph package.
-Identify and plot the largest connected component:**
-    - Use the igraph package to import the network.
-Identify and plot the largest connected component.

-*Adapted for a .md file for GitHub.*
+The analysis begins by loading the RData file, serving as the foundation for subsequent steps.
+Following this, protein-coding genes are meticulously isolated from the dataset, setting the stage for a comprehensive analysis.
+Employing the edgeR package, a differential expression analysis ensues, delineating up-regulated genes based on stringent criteria encompassing a p-value cutoff of 0.01, a log fold change ratio exceeding 1.5 for up-regulation, and below (-1.5) for down-regulation, coupled with a log CPM surpassing 1.
+Gene set enrichment analysis is seamlessly executed using clusterProfiler, paving the way for a nuanced exploration of biological pathways.
+The visualization of enriched pathways from the upregulated gene list is achieved through the application of pathview.
+Subsequently, transcription factors (TFs) with enriched scores in the promoters of up-regulated genes are identified, with the top-enriched TF selected for further scrutiny.
+Calculating empirical distributions for all Position Weight Matrices (PWMs) in MotifDB, a distribution threshold is established at 99.75%.
+This threshold guides the identification of up-regulated genes with promoter regions exhibiting binding scores surpassing the computed thresholds for selected PWMs.
+The exploration expands to encompass Protein-Protein Interaction (PPI) networks among differentially expressed genes, employing the STRING database, with the resulting network exported in TSV format.
+Importantly, the igraph package is then employed to import the network, subsequently unveiling and plotting the largest connected component, providing a visual representation of intricate relationships within the PPI network.